 First, I would like to share with you why having a nutritional score is necessary and how the personalization works.
 Then, I will tell you how we worked with Innit and how we managed to deliver the project.

 We observed the increasing use of nutritional apps, especially Yuka in France.
 Customers were a step ahead retailers and brands as they were making their purchasing choices after checking a product’s score on an app.
 It became a new grocery shopping ritual and we wanted to be part of it!

-To get involved in this new trend, Carrefour, and other retailers, started to adopt the Nutri-score: a five-color Nutrition label recommended by the European Health Agency.
+To get involved in this new trend and along with its retail digital transformation, Carrefour started to adopt the Nutri-score: a five-color Nutrition label recommended by the European Health Agency.

 It was an important first effort.
 However, the Nutri-score does not cover food additives, even if they are considered as dangerous for our health.